BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

-Test if the plugin is working as desired (it may take a few moment to get the result)
+Test if the plugin is working as desired.
+It may take a few moment to get the result as the plugin is doing multiples requests on AWS

 ```bash